Are LEDs good for dark skies?

 LEDs and Light Pollution

 For sky glow light pollution, the conclusion is unambiguous: research shows that white light – of any kind (CCT) – has substantially greater impact on sky glow than yellow light (see our page Lamp Spectrum and Light Pollution).
-Compared to the currently prevalent high-pressure sodium lights, even the lowest-impact white LEDs1 (though higher-impact LEDs are far more widely used) will increase visible sky glow 2.2x – more than double.
-Compared to the most night-friendly light, low-pressure sodium, the increase is 6x.
+Compared to the currently prevalent high-pressure sodium lights, even the lowest-impact white LEDs (though higher-impact LEDs are far more widely used) will increase visible sky glow lumen-for-lumen 2.2x – more than double.
+Compared to PCA LED the increase is over 3x, and compared to the most night-friendly light, low-pressure sodium or NBA LED, the increase is 6x.
 This is not 6% nor even 60% – it is 6x or 500%!
 The most optimistic predictions for decreased lighting amounts that might be achieved with LEDs (due to better optical control) cannot compensate for this.

 The Los Angeles LED Retrofit and Dark Skies

 In the Los Angeles retrofit, the LEDs used (4000K CCT) cause, lumen-for-lumen, about 2.7x (or 170%) more sky glow than the HPS lighting they replaced.
-Even when total lumen amounts are reduced proportional to the illuminance reduction seen on Ventura Blvd (41%2 – see figures on the images above), the sky glow impact of the streetlighting has increased by about 60%.
+Even when total lumen amounts are reduced proportional to the illuminance reduction seen on Ventura Blvd (41%1 – see figures on the images above), the retrofit has still increased sky glow from streetlighting by about 60%2.
 And in a fair equal-illuminance comparison, the LED system has about 170% greater impact.
 Again, more than double.

 LEDs and energy savings

 Though LEDs offer opportunities for modest energy savings, it appears in many of the most-publicized examples energy savings arise primarily because lighting levels are being reduced.
-In the example above on LA’s Ventura Blvd, average illuminance was reduced from 2.99 to 1.76 fc – a 41% reduction3.
+In the example above on LA’s Ventura Blvd, average illuminance was reduced from 2.99 to 1.76 fc – a 41% reduction.
 That’s a real energy benefit, but most of it comes from reduced lighting levels (available using any light type!), not from increased energy efficiency of LEDs.
-If LA had reduced light levels 41% while retaining HPS lamps (or PC amber LEDs with an HPS-like spectrum), they would have reduced energy use but also reduced light pollution by 41%, instead of increasing it 60%.
+If LA had reduced light levels 41% while retaining HPS lamps (or PCA LED with an HPS-like spectrum), they would have reduced energy use but also reduced sky glow from the streetlighting by 41%, instead of increasing it 60%.

 This is not a characteristic of just the LA retrofit, either.
 An analysis by Kostic et al. and published 2013 in Lighting Research and Technology concludes:

-So the conclusions are clear – switching to white LEDs from the current yellow light technologies using sodium lamps saves only a little energy, much less than is being touted, unless lighting is reduced.
-But sky glow light pollution will increase.
-Dramatically.
+So the conclusions are clear – switching to white LEDs from the current yellow light technologies using sodium lamps saves only a little energy, much less than is being touted, unless lighting is dramatically reduced.
+But sky glow light pollution in the vast majority of retrofits is dramatically increasing.

 How could LEDs help dark skies?

 - First and foremost, use yellow LEDs (not low-CCT white LEDs)!
-Narrow-spectrum amber with a spectrum similar to LPS (0.4x the sky glow impact of HPS), or PC-amber with a spectrum similar to HPS (1x the impact of HPS) should be used, or at worst filtered warm-white LEDs (1.5x the impact of HPS).
+NBA LED with a spectrum similar to LPS (0.4x the sky glow impact of HPS), or PCA LED with a spectrum similar to HPS (0.7-1.6x the impact of HPS) should be used, or at worst filtered warm-white LEDs (1.5x the impact of HPS).
 These are not the most efficient LEDs at present, but can be a good tradeoff to balance energy and dark sky impacts.

 - Take advantage of LED dimming technologies to dim or turn off lights when activity or traffic levels justify it.